Particular/AwsLoanBrokerShowcase/README.md

 ## How to run the example

 The simplest way to run the example is using Docker for both the endpoints and the infrastructure.
-The client application, the loan broker service, the e-mail sender and the bank adapters can be deployed as Docker containers alongside the Particular platform to monitor the system, LocalStack to mock the AWS services, and the additional containers needed for enabling OpenTelemetry observability.
+The client application, the loan broker service, the e-mail sender, and the bank adapters can be deployed as Docker containers alongside the Particular platform to monitor the system, LocalStack to mock the AWS services, and the additional containers needed for enabling OpenTelemetry observability.

-To run the full example in Docker, execute the following command from the root folder:
+To run the complete example in Docker, execute the following command from the root folder:

 ```shell
 docker compose up --build -d